 What are Flavoring Chemicals?

+Much of the food enjoyed in today’s world contains some type of flavoring chemicals.
 Flavorings can be either natural or man-made substances.
 Flavoring chemicals can also be formed from mixtures into chemical compounds to achieve hundreds of flavors.
 These mixtures provide fragrance and taste perception for specific flavors for foods and liquids.
-Many flavoring chemicals are volatile and can be hazardous while being stored and in the processing stage.
-The biggest health hazard from flavorings is inhalation from solid and liquid flavoring chemicals that have evaporated into the air.
-These chemicals can also be easily inhaled in the form of a powder through production processes.
+But, since many flavoring chemicals are volatile and/or hazardous, care must be taken when processing and storing flavoring chemicals.

 Storing Flavoring Chemicals

 Occupational Exposure to Flavoring Substances: Health Effects and Hazard Control.
-Safety and Health Information Bulletin.
-SHIB October, 2010.
+Safety and Health Information Bulletin